openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 ### Signal Value
 The members of the signal definition define the complete signal value.
 It also defines what data is being transferred.

-### Resolution And Origin
+### Resolution And Absolute Reference
 Describes how data is to be interpreted.
 Both are optional. the resolution is represented as a rational number.
-When there is an origin, each value plus this origin represents an absolute value.
+When there is an absolute reference, each value plus this absolute reference represents an absolute value.

 ### Signal Data